nikki30/Handling_HTML/README.md

 ---
 Welcome to my humble abode!

-This is my page for the Webdev Inductions held by Spider.
+This is my page for the Web-dev Inductions held by Spider.

 My first attempt at HTML.